 Southern California is by no means small – it hosts millions of residents, leagues of land, several national parks, and a lot of coastlines – but for the sake of brevity, we must condense all of Southern California into a single section.

 The region is best known for its easy-going and Epicurean culture.
 Metropolises, like Los Angeles and San Diego, host huge populations of people who just want to have fun in the sun, do business, and maybe get famous.
 The parties in Southern California are often extravagant and it goes without saying that places like Hollywood or Santa Barbara get really crazy.

 Southern California is also well-known for its desert landscapes and climate.
 Sunshine is plentiful, temperatures are warm, and rain is infrequent.

-Superlative national parks, like Death Valley and Joshua Tree, exhibit the arid beauty of Southern California.
+Superlative national parks, like Death Valley and the magical Joshua Tree, exhibit the arid beauty of Southern California.
 Add in some of the best beaches on the West Coast and you can why the surfer and beach culture is strong here.